-This project targets Python 3.5 or later.
+This project targets Python 3.6 or later.

 Python objects should be typed; since it is not supported by Cython, you must manually declare types in type stubs (.pyi files).
-In Python files, you can add type annotations to function signatures (supported in Python 3.5) but not in variable assignments (supported from Python 3.6 onward).
+In Python files, you can add type annotations to function signatures (supported in Python 3.5) or in variable assignments (supported from Python 3.6 onward).